 MiSPP is committed to respecting the rights of copyright holders and complying with United States Copyright Act of 1976 (Title 17, United States Code), Digital Millennium Copyright Act (DMCA), and other related acts.
 Members of the MiSPP community are expected to adhere to the laws set forth in these acts in regards to the proper use of copyrighted materials.
-See the library's web page, copyright section, for more information.
+See the copyright section of the library's web page for more information.